pdcgomes/XCActionBar/README.md

 * `XCTrimWhitespaceAction` trims whitespace for each selected line (supports leading; trailing or both)

 * `XCOpenActiveDocumentPathInTerminalAction` opens the active document's directory in the terminal app (currently supports `iTerm.app` and `Terminal.app` but more can be added in `XCActionBarConfiguration.plist` under `XCSupportedTerminalApplications`

+There are also a few actions that deal with text selections:

+* `XCSaveTextSelection`
+* `XCLoadTextSelection`
+* `XCClearTextSelection`

+These allow you to select non-contiguous text selections using only your keyboard by selecting a chunk of text (as you would), but with the difference that you can then `save` the selection -- this will mark the text in orange (color will be customizable soon), you can then proceed and make additional selections.
+When you're done, just `load selection` which will cause the marked text to be fully selected.
+You can then apply any text action as you would for normal selections.
+Two more things: at the time of writing, the marked text will not automatically _unmark_ itself, so you need to `clear selection`.
+Also, you can undo marking/unmarking of the text, which is pretty cool.

 I've bundled a few `XCSurroundLineWithAction` and `XCSurroundWithAction`S: